 Occasionally, Fullmetal Alchemist would have been added to the mix, with the debate centering on whether it's too different to compare to the other three, and if not, whether it's the best out of the four.
 Notably, that discussion is far less heated (especially once FMA ended), if only due to FMA fans having their own Fandom Rivalry within their own base (e.g. the first anime vs the manga and the second anime, as mentioned earlier).

 In spite of both having their anime version end prematurely, Fairy Tail and Blue Exorcist are creeping their way into the debate, though neither are in the same level as Toriko right now.
 The argument over Fairy Tail is whether it has the deepest character relationships, or if it's too much of a Fanservice-laden series.
-The argument over Blue Exorcist is whether it's better than it sounds, or if it's a generic shonen with prettier characters.
+The argument over Blue Exorcist is between those who feel it plays around with a lot of supernatural show tropes, and those who think it's a generic shonen with prettier characters.

 This is made more amusing with the English voice cast, where they both feature Yuri Lowenthal as a passionate idealist and Johnny Yong Bosch as a calculating, sometimes Necessarily Evil pragmatist, as main cast members whose ideals clash with each other.
 The difference is that Yuri is the star of Gurren Lagann and Johnny is the star of Code Geass, with the other's ideals being portrayed as misguided.